Emrhys Cooper: 2005–2014

 In 2013, Cooper was cast as the lead role in the Bhutanese feature film Kushuthara – Pattern of Love, filmed in the Kingdom of Bhutan.
 Cooper is the first ever Western actor to star in a Bhutanese film.
 'Kushuthara' went on to garner wins at international film festivals and Cooper was awarded outstanding performance from a leading actor in the IndieFest film festival.

-Notable US stage work includes the Dream It Productions critically acclaimed production of Entertaining Mr Sloan.
-Cooper won several awards for his portrayal of "Sloan" including being voted "Person to Watch" by Broadway World.
+Notable US stage work includes the Dream It Productions critically acclaimed production of Entertaining Mr Sloane.
+Cooper won several awards for his portrayal of "Sloane" including being voted "Person to Watch" by Broadway World.

 2015–present

-Cooper landed the lead role in the remake of the classic silent horror film Nosferatu, playing the lead role of Thomas Hutter.
+Cooper landed the lead role in the remake of the classic silent horror film Nosferatu, playing the role of Thomas Hutter.

-This marks Cooper's biggest film role to date.
 The film also stars Doug Jones in the iconic role of Count Orlok.
 Other cast includes Joely Fisher and Sarah Carter.

+In 2023, Cooper appeared as the Cowboy The Bents highly acclaimed production of Mart Crowley's The Boys in the Band at the Camelot Theatre, Palm Springs.

+2018–present: Directorial focus

+In 2018, Cooper made his directorial debut in the viral short film Trophy Boy which had its world premiere at the Cannes Film Festival, and is currently being developed into a TV series.
+Cooper made his feature film directorial debut in the critically acclaimed The Shuroo Process, which he also wrote and produced.